Consumer medicine information

 • loss of memory

-• swelling of the face, lips mouth, tongue or throat which may cause difficulty swallowing or breathing.
+• swelling of the face, lips, mouth, tongue or throat which may cause difficulty swallowing or breathing

-Other side effects not listed above may also occur in some patients.
-Tell your doctor if you notice anything that is making you feel unwell.
+Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell.

 • lactose monohydrate